drupal-media/image_widget_crop/README.md

   3. Enable the libraries module.

 * External library:
-  1. Set the external URL for the minified version of the library and CSS file in Image Crop Widget settings (/admin/config/media/crop-widget), found at https://cdnjs.com/libraries/cropper.
+  1. Set the external URL for the minified version of the library and CSS file, in Image Crop Widget settings (`/admin/config/media/crop-widget`), found at https://cdnjs.com/libraries/cropper.

  NOTE: The external library is set by default when you enable the module.

 Configuration
 -------------
+ImageWidgetCrop can be used in different contexts.

+###FieldWidget:

 * Create a Crop Type (`admin/structure/crop`)
 * Create ImageStyles
     * add Manual crop effect, using your Crop Type, (to apply your crop selection).
 * Create an Image field.
-* In its form display, at `admin/structure/types/manage/page/form-display`:
+* In its form display, at (`admin/structure/types/manage/page/form-display`):
     * set the widget for your field to ImageWidgetCrop
     * at select your crop types in the Crop settings list.
 You can configure the widget to create different crops on each crop types.
 For example, if